Royals vs. Mariners Player Props Betting Odds

-Player prop betting options for Julio Rodriguez, Bobby Witt Jr. and others are available in the Seattle Mariners-Kansas City Royals matchup at Kauffman Stadium on Tuesday, starting at 8:10 PM ET.
+Player prop bet odds for Julio Rodriguez, Bobby Witt Jr. and others are listed when the Seattle Mariners visit the Kansas City Royals at Kauffman Stadium on Wednesday at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!